project-gemmi/gemmi/docs/misc.rst

     101G   structures/divided/structure_factors
     2.6G   structures/obsolete/mmCIF

-A traditional way to keep an up-to-date local archive is to rsync it once a week:
+The PDB recommends using rsync for bulk file downloads.
+We can keep the local copy up-to-date using, for instance, such a script:

 .. code-block:: shell